Huge marijuana buds

 As mentioned earlier, the bud of a marijuana plant is the prized appendage that appears after a plant enters the flowering stage of its life cycle.
 The leaves of the marijuana plant contain THC, but the buds of both male and female plants are the most potent product by far.
 So as an individual grower, it’s important to focus a significant amount of attention on the buds of your crop.

 Budding, in general, is an exciting time, because it is the stage of growth that says you’ve succeeded at producing a viable commodity. it’s a pioneer kind of emotion, with a feeling of satisfaction that has always gone hand in hand with knowing a person can fend for himself or herself.
+Download my free marijuana grow bible at this link and learn to grow like a pro!

 As a personal-use grower, you’ll probably want to harvest the seeds for next year’s crop along with the bud you smoke.
 For that reason-and because you don’t have to buy them by weight at premium prices in a bag of what should contain only smokable bud—you’ll want your males to pollinate females and produce viable seeds.
 If your seeds-like those that grew the crop illustrated here-were culled from a bag of street-per- chased marijuana, be prepared to see widely varying growth forms.
 While there are bona fide connoisseurs who grow highly specialized selectively bred plants with THC levels higher than anything ever grown by nature, those champagne marijuanas are not what you can expect to buy from local dealers.